DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-13-multi_colinearity.md

 - Ridge regression
 - Statistical modeling
 - Regression diagnostics
 seo_description: An in-depth exploration of multicollinearity in regression analysis, its consequences, common misconceptions, identification techniques, and methods to address it.
 seo_title: Understanding Multicollinearity in Regression Models
 seo_type: article
 summary: Multicollinearity occurs when independent variables in a regression model are highly correlated, leading to unreliable coefficient estimates.
 This article explores the causes and consequences of multicollinearity, clarifies misconceptions, and discusses various techniques, such as variance inflation factor (VIF) and ridge regression, to detect and mitigate its effects.
 tags:
 - Multicollinearity
-- Regression Analysis
+- Regression analysis
 - Collinearity
-- Statistical Modeling
+- Statistical modeling
 title: 'Multicollinearity: A Comprehensive Exploration'
 ---